Stellenbosch University Choir: Llangollen International Musical Eisteddfod

-The choir's first attendance of the Llangollen International Musical Eisteddfod, in Llangollen, Wales was in 2018 where they won all three categories they competed in.
+The choir's first attendance of the Llangollen International Musical Eisteddfod, in Llangollen, Wales was in 2018 where they won all three categories they competed in, but ultimately lost to the National University of Singapore in the finals.
 The choir was also invited to perform in the coveted International Celebration Concert at the event.

+European Choir Games and Grand Prix of Nations

+In July 2025, the choir competed in the 6th European Choir Games and Grand Prix of Nations in Aarhus, Denmark.
+This was the choir’s first international competition after a 7-year hiatus.

+During the event, the choir performed in a celebration concert with the Akademisk Kor Aarhus, which was regarded as a highlight of the festival programme.

 Other

 At the 9th World Choir Games in 2016, the choir was awarded the Hänssler-INTERKULTUR CD Award, as the best choir at the event.
 The award includes an album deal with the Hänssler Classic record label.

+International Tours

+In 2022, the choir was invited to perform at the funeral of Princess Margaret Obaigbena in Asaba, Nigeria.
+The choir undertook a week-long trip to Lagos and Asaba, before returning to Cape Town.

+In 2023, the choir was invited by Dr Haruhisa Handa to perform at the ISPS Sports Values Summit in Tokyo, Japan.
+The choir undertook a 6-day-long trip to Tokyo where they performed at the summit and met Prince Harry, Duke of Sussex, who admitted that he is a fan of the choir.